INNOVATIVE RETIREMENT PLANS FOR EMPLOYERS

 Advantage 5: We are true fiduciaries and have worked hard to remove all conflicts of interest from our business.

-Advantage 6: We facilitate seamless transitions from existing plans and are neutral on your choice of record keeping providers, including working with existing record keepers when appropriate.
+Advantage 6: We facilitate seamless transitions from existing plans and are neutral on your choice of recordkeepers, including working with existing recordkeepers when appropriate.

-Perhaps the biggest barriers to evaluating a change in your 401(k) plan are inertia—“if it ain’t broke, don’t fix it”—and entrenched, long-term relationships—“our current provider does a great job.”
+Perhaps the biggest barriers to evaluating a change in your qualified retirement plan is inertia—“if it ain’t broke, don’t fix it”—and entrenched, long-term relationships—“our current provider does a great job.”
 So why change?
 Why should you give us a call?

-Do the funds in your plan consistently beat passively managed alternatives?
+Do the funds in your plan consistently beat passively-managed, index fund alternatives?

 Is your current adviser a true fiduciary, both as defined by ERISA Section 3(38) and in the truer sense of having no conflicts of interest?

-Are you willing to pay more than you should in 401(k) fees in order to maintain your current relationship?
+Are you willing to let your employees pay more than they should in plan fees in order to maintain relationships with your current providers?

 Our fixed fees are low and shrink as a percentage of assets over time.
-Many traditional 401(k) advisors charge a percentage of plan assets so the fees naturally increase as your assets grow over time.
+Many traditional qualified retirement plan advisers charge a percentage of plan assets so the fees naturally increase as your assets grow over time.
 At Aptus, our transparent fees reflect actual services provided and generally correlate with the number of active plan participants.